2018 Artist Statement

 :"The moral and social ethics involved when sourcing animal parts or materials for art objects is an integral part of my creative process.
-The Anthropocene, along with contemporary infrastructure do not allow for individuals to live free from exploitation.
-Concerns for wildlife are overshadowed by personal comfort.
-Certain species lives are federally protected and valued, others are regarded as a "nuisance" and targeted.
-While working with the "less desirable" animal materials I find conflict within the value of a life.
-I use mixed media to explore these conflicting feelings, and preserve the beauty of discarded nature. "
+The Anthropocene, along with contemporary infrastructure do not allow for individuals to live free from the exploitation of natural resources.
+Plants bleed, animals weep, and humans consume while concerns for wildlife are overshadowed by personal comfort.
+Select species lives are federally protected and valued, others are regarded as a "nuisance" and targeted, but there is no substitute for the natural.
+By engaging with castoff materials I find conflict within the value of a life, use mixed media to explore these conflicting feelings and preserve the beauty of discarded nature. "

 What other people find mundane or ordinary , captivates my attention and drives me to start something new.
 Found objects such as animal bones, bird feathers, insects, or seed pods eventually find their way into an assemblage.
 Upon discovering new materials my mind starts going through its usual process of listing what can be altered or transformed ; are they related or can they be linked by a common idea?